Kevin-Wong2016/vanced.to/README.md

 Our repository currently hosts a range of products that you can explore and enjoy:

-- **YouTube RV**
+- **YouTube ReVanced**
-- **RV Extended**
+- **ReVanced Extended**
-- **YouTube Music RV**
+- **YouTube Music ReVanced**
 - **MicroG**
-- **TikTok RV**
+- **TikTok ReVanced**
-- **Lightroom RV**
+- **Lightroom ReVanced**
-- **Reddit RV**
+- **Reddit ReVanced**

 ## What's Coming Next

-We are excited to share that in the upcoming period, RV will gradually release source codes related to our automated build processes through continuous delivery.
+We are excited to share that in the upcoming period, ReVanced will gradually release source codes related to our automated build processes through continuous delivery.
 This strategic step is taken to eliminate any unnecessary misunderstandings regarding our website and its operations.
 Our ultimate aim is to build trust and confidence among our users.

 ## How You Can Contribute